Edinburgh-Genome-Foundry/Geneblocks/README.rst

      <img src='https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/GeneBlocks/master/examples/diff_blocks.png'
       width='700px'/>

 Example on more complex sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the example below we build two ~50kb "sister" sequences with many insertions,
 deletions, transpositions between them, and even a self-homology.
 Then we ask
-Geneblocks to compare the two sequences, in term of common blocks, and in terms
+GeneBlocks to compare the two sequences, in term of common blocks, and in terms
 of modifications brought to the second sequence:

 .. code:: python